Comparison between ALEPlot and ale packages

 for

-on the same y-axis coordinate scale for easy comparison across
+to display plots on the same y-axis coordinate scale for easy comparison

 # Custom predict function that returns log odds